-G. The Process for Making Credentialing Decisions
+F. The Process for Making Credentialing Decisions

 All practitioners requesting initial participation with Molina must complete a credentialing application.
-To be eligible to submit an application, practitioners must meet all the criteria outlined above in the section titled "Criteria for Participation in the Molina Network".
+To be eligible to submit an application, practitioners must meet all the criteria outlined above in the section titled "Criteria for Participation in the Molina Healthcare Network".
 Practitioners may not provide care to Molina members until the final decision is rendered by the Credentialing Committee or the Molina Medical Director.

 Molina recredentials its practitioners at least every thirty-six (36) months.
-Approximately six months prior to the recredentialing due date, a request will be sent to the practitioner requesting completion of a recredentialing application.
+Approximately six months prior to the recredentialing due date, the practitioners application will be downloaded from CAQH (or a similar NCQA accepted online applications source), or a request will be sent to the practitioner requesting completion of a recredentialing application.